2 month / 8 week old sleep schedule: Bedtime and nap schedule

 Day/night confusion may be subsiding at this time, but you’re likely still dealing with a fairly unpredictable sleep schedule.

-At this point, the 2 month old wake window is a mere 45 minutes to 1.75 hours long.
-Using our SweetSpot® feature can help predict optimal nap times for your baby.
+At this point, a 2 month old wake window may be a mere 45 minutes to 1.75 hours.
+Using our feature can help predict optimal nap times for your baby.

 Sleep facts for 2 month old babies